 Step 1 - Navigate to Pitch

 Pitch is free to use for everyone.
-Simply navigate to Pitch on the navigation pane on the left to get started.
+Simply navigate to Pitch on the navigation panel on the left to get started.

 Step 2 - Create your Pitch

 There are several sections within your Pitch that you can edit and add information to, by clicking on the edit and pencil icon.
 These sections are as follows:

 Here you can upload your company logo and basic information about your business, including - where you are located, the number of employees you have, a brief description of what the business does and your company’s social media handles.

 In addition, you can choose a colour theme for your Pitch which provides you with some customisation.